-- 1. BASIC LIFE INSURANCE.
-Insurance eligible teachers are automatically enrolled for \$50,000 (plus Accidental Death and Dismemberment of \$50,000) of District paid basic life insurance coverage.
-To have a named beneficiary, an enrollment beneficiary designation form must be on file with the District. - 2.
-SUPPLEMENTAL LIFE.
-Insurance eligible teachers may purchase additional life insurance in \$10,000 increments up to \$100,000 in coverage.
-Evidence of good health is not required for supplemental life if applied for during the first thirty (30) days of employment. - c.
-DENTAL INSURANCE.
-Insurance eligible teachers are automatically enrolled for District paid single dental insurance coverage.
-The teacher must enroll to receive family dental insurance coverage. - 1.
-CONTRIBUTION-TEACHER ONLY.
-The District shall pay the full cost of employee only coverage. - 2.
-CONTRIBUTION-DEPENDENT.
+- 2. CONTRIBUTION-DEPENDENT.
 The District shall contribute \$300/yr in addition to the full cost of teacher-only coverage toward dependent coverage.
 The teacher shall pay the difference between the District contribution and the total cost of the family dental insurance coverage. - 3.
 CONTRIBUTION-MARRIED COUPLE.
 Married teachers employed by the District and enrolled in dependent coverage shall each be credited with the teacher only contribution.
-One spouse designated by the couple shall carry dependent coverage and receive the employee only contribution from both teachers. - 4.
+One spouse designated by the couple shall carry dependent coverage and receive the employee only contribution from both teachers.
+Documentation is required. - 4.
 CONTRIBUTION-DOMESTIC PARTNER.
 Domestic partners employed by the District shall be credited with the teachers-only contribution.
-One partner designated by the partners shall carry dependent coverage and receive the employee-only contribution from both teachers. - d.
+One partner designated by the partners shall carry dependent coverage and receive the employee-only contribution from both teachers.
+Documentation is required. - d.
 LONG TERM DISABILITY INSURANCE.
 Insurance-eligible teachers are automatically enrolled for District paid long term disability insurance.
 The long term disability insurance plan replaces sixty per cent (60%) of monthly earnings.
-The maximum monthly benefit for teachers who become disabled on the first of the month following the 1999-2001 contract ratification is \$3,500 (\$42,000 annual maximum benefit, maximum salary \$70,000).
+The maximum monthly benefit for teachers who become disabled is \$3,500 (\$42,000 annual maximum benefit, maximum salary \$70,000).
 There is a 90 consecutive work day elimination period before benefits begin.
-The long term disability insurance benefits are coordinated with MTRFA and Social Security benefits. - e.
+The long term disability insurance benefits are coordinated with TRA and Social Security benefits. - e.
 LONG TERM CARE BENEFIT.
 Eligibility will be determined by the plan provider.
 Eligible teachers shall have the option to participate in the plan on a voluntary basis.
-Beginning fall, 2000, any payments to the plan provider will not be made on a before-tax basis; however, teachers may choose to have amounts deducted from their after-tax earnings and submitted to the plan provider on their behalf. - Subd.
-3. Enrollment for Insurance Benefits: The teacher is automatically enrolled in dental, life, and long term disability insurance.
-The teacher must enroll to be covered by health insurance and family dental insurance.
+Any payments to the plan provider will not be made on a before-tax basis; however, teachers may choose to have amounts deducted from their after-tax earnings and submitted to the plan provider on their behalf. - Subd.
+3. Enrollment for Insurance Benefits: The teacher is automatically enrolled in life and long term disability insurance.
+The teacher must enroll to be covered by health insurance and dental insurance.
 Teachers may waive all or some insurance coverage by completing a waiver of coverage form. - a.
 INITIAL ENROLLMENT.
-New teachers or teachers who become insurance eligible must enroll within the first thirty(30) calendar days of becoming insurance eligible. - b.
+New teachers or teachers who become insurance eligible must enroll within the first thirty (30) calendar days of becoming insurance eligible. - b.
 EFFECTIVE DATE OF COVERAGE.
 Medical coverage becomes effective the day the completed enrollment forms are submitted to Employee Benefits.
 Teachers must be actively at work on the effective date of coverage.
-Dental coverage becomes effective the first of the month immediately following the medical enrollment date.
+Dental coverage becomes effective the first of the month immediately following the dental enrollment date. - c.
 LEAVE OF ABSENCE.
 Teachers on paid and unpaid leaves of absence may continue health, dental, and life insurance.
-Teachers on paid leaves of absence must pay their portion of premium (if any).
-Teachers on unpaid leaves must pay the full premium cost for coverage.
+Teachers on paid or FMLA leaves of absence must pay their portion of premium (if any).
+Teachers on unpaid leaves may continue coverage at the teachers' own expense as provided by federal and state COBRA continuation coverage laws.
 Failure to pay premiums when due will cause coverage to lapse.
-Teachers who allow insurance coverage to lapse while on leave, must re-enroll within 30 calendar days of returning from leave to obtain coverage.
-A teacher who does not re-enroll within thirty(30) calendar days, must wait for the next open enrollment period to enroll.
+Teachers who allow insurance coverage to lapse while on leave must re-enroll within 30 calendar days of returning from leave to obtain coverage.
+A teacher who does not re-enroll within thirty (30) calendar days must wait for the next open enrollment period to enroll. - d.
 MAINTAINING ELIGIBILITY FOR EMPLOYER CONTRIBUTION.
 The employer's contribution continues as long as the employee remains on the payroll in an insurance eligible position.
 Teachers who complete their regular school year assignment shall receive coverage through August 31.
 Teachers receiving long-term disability benefits shall continue to receive the District's contribution for health, dental, and life insurance for a maximum of two (2) years from the date the long term disability benefit begins.